digitalspring/whitepaper/whitepaper.md

 be mailbox and mailman at the same time to some degree.
-The chapter on [BMulticast](#bmulticast) discusses further details, such as the exact implementation, as well as security considerations of this so-called backed-up multicasting.
+The chapter on [BMulticast](#bmulticast) discusses further details, such as the exact implementation, as well as security considerations of this so-called *backed-up multicasting*.

-It should be clear, though, that in order to fulfill their job, backup peers would need to know who to make the messages available to, so this metadata would again be exposed unless further measures are taken.^[Apart from onion routing, an interesting approach to this would be to add so many backup peers to the group that none of the backup peers can tell anymore who is a legitimate member of the group, i.e. an actual recipient, and who is just another backup peer.]
+It should be clear, though, that in order to fulfill their job, backup peers would need to know who to make the messages available to, so this metadata would again be exposed unless further measures are taken.^[Apart from onion routing, an interesting approach to solve this would be to add so many backup peers to the group that none of the backup peers can tell anymore who is a legitimate member of the group, i.e. an actual recipient, and who is just another backup peer.
+This is reminiscent of undirected messaging that was discussed in the first section of this chapter.]
 In addition, lacking any other incentives, the sender would probably have to pay backup peers for their service or, as suggested before, use their friends as backup peers.
 As a third option, consider a sender possessing multiple devices that are regularly connected to the internet, such as a phone, a laptop, a router, a tablet.
 In that case, he might use those devices to act as backup peers for the multicast groups he sets up and thereby increase the groups' reliability himself, without further implications for privacy.
 (In fact, he might actually want all his devices to be synchronized with each other, anyway, so it would make sense for him to add the devices as regular members of his groups.)

-In the end, it does remain unsatisfactory, though, that the simple case of 1-to-1 communication is actually the hardest one when it comes to offline messaging and that it would always require some effort by the user to solve (as he definitely has to have backup peers).
+In the end, it does remain unsatisfactory, though, that the simple case of 1-to-1 communication is actually the hardest one when it comes to offline messaging and that it would always require some effort by the user to solve (as he has to have backup peers).
 For short messages, though, this issue might be tackled by another mechanism for guaranteeing delivery, which is the subject of the following section.